paloul/babylon-eks-cluster/Readme.md

 More detail is at the link in the title to this section.
 An OIDC provider was already created by `eksctl`.
 Follow these steps:
 ```
 # Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf.
+This might've already been done as it exists at the AWS account level.
 curl -o elb_iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.1.3/docs/install/iam_policy.json

 # Create an IAM policy using the policy downloaded in the previous step.
+This might've already been done as it exists at the AWS account level.
 aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://elb_iam_policy.json